Do you like to dance?

 Dance is the movement interpretation of music.
-Most instructors would say ‘Yes’, because we often use exercise as a movement interpretation of music, and perhaps that is why we are drawn to this form of exercise.
+Most instructors would say ‘Yes’ because we often use exercise as a movement interpretation of music, and perhaps that is why we like this form of exercise.

 Do you find yourself dancing, or bopping to the beat, or at least tempted to during a class?

 News flash! – Don’t hold back!
 Often what you desire to do will also be what the participants crave to do as well.

 Music, Music, Music!

 Music is an effective tool to motivate participants; thus, the choice of music based on the likes and dislikes of class members is essential.
 Using music with the appropriate bpm and “going with the flow” is less than ideal.
 Firstly, consider using well-recognised music and songs with strong vocals.
 Secondly, avoid focusing on genres of music that are indicative of the age of the participants.
 In other words, using 60’s music because the participants are in their 60s is unimaginative and categorising.
 That is not to say that 60’s music is not fun, but other genres of music also motivate and excite participants, including more recent releases.
 Use music to make every class an experience rather than just a workout.